MaggieBrands/GitCollab/README.md

             Maggie's takeaways:
                 -Github is a very interesting way to collab with others remotely although it is a bit confusing.
-                -Learned out commits and pull requests work
+                -Learned out commits and pull requests work -Learned how to deal with conflicts in merges